 Breath Test Operator Mistakes

-Furthermore, the accuracy of breath test devices heavily relies on the expertise of the test operators.
-Errors or oversights during the process may lead to the dismissal of DUI cases, as the blood alcohol content cannot be considered as evidence.
-Familiarize yourself with potential mistakes made by officials, including police officers, during breath tests:
+It is crucial to understand that the accuracy of breath test devices relies heavily on the expertise of the test operators.
+Mistakes or oversights during the process can result in the dismissal of DUI cases, as the blood alcohol content cannot be considered as evidence.
+Let’s take a closer look at potential mistakes made by officials, including police officers, during breath tests:

 - Breath test administered by a non-certified police officer